+Step #1.
 In a quart-sized mason jar, combine water and vinegar.

+Step #2.
 Add the drops of essential oils and mix gently.
 Remember to mix before every use since water and oil separate naturally.

+Step #3.
 Label your mason jar with DIY all-purpose chicken coop cleaner and seal until needed.

-In my case, since I prefer to spot clean weekly I store mine in a glass spray bottle and glass mason jar.
+If you plan to use the entire bottle in one go, then a plastic spray bottle should be fine.
+However, you will want to keep any extra in a glass mason jar until you need it again.
+In my case, since I prefer to spot clean weekly I store mine in a glass spray bottle and a glass mason jar.

 This DIY all-purpose chicken coop cleaner is great to use on any surface.

 Make a schedule of your weekly and monthly chores to help ensure you do everything on your maintenance list.
-Keep that list in your home and on the coop door as a visual reminder of what needs to be done when.
-This extra step will help you to deter disease before it hits, which is, after all our number one goal as homesteaders!
+Keep that list in your home and on the coop door as a visual reminder of what needs to be done and when.
+This extra step will help you to deter disease before it hits, which is, after all our number one goal as homesteaders.